 Celtic Year print

-High detail print.
-210 x 297mm,
+• High detail fine art print.
+210 x 297mm paper (A4)

 The four Gaelic seasons, Samhain (beginning of winter), can be celebrated from the 31 October to 1 November.
 Or it can be celebrated as a lunar festival, starting from the new moon.
 I've put in the standard dates according to the Gregorian calendar.
 Imbolc (beginning of spring), can be celebrated from Feb 1st to the 2nd.
 Bealtaine (beginning of summer), April 30th to May 1st and Lughnasadh (beginning of the harvest), July 31st to August 1st.